One of the best things about Tennessee is that the state is brimming with charming places to visit. These are the best small towns in Tennessee!

 For those who prefer active recreational activities, Ober Gatlinburg and Dollywood are among the best choices as they offer a lot of mountain fun, thrills, and high-energy attractions like snow tubing, an aerial tram, festivals, and a lot of fun rides.

-Visiting museums in Gatlinburg is another exciting experience.
+Visiting museums is another exciting thing to do in Gatlinburg.
 The most visited ones include the Hollywood Stars Car Museum, Salt & Pepper Shaker Museum, and the Titanic Museum.

 Cookeville is one of the country’s micropolitan regions, a smaller city that serves as an important regional economic center.
 The pretty road reaching here takes an hour from Nashville, making it one of the best day and weekend getaways from Nashville!